The strategic intent layer for AI agents

 02 · Directional

-Set direction: the bets you are making and the outcomes that tell you they worked.
+Set direction: the strategic choices you are making and the outcomes that tell you they worked.

 StrategyGoalsValue Proposition